1979 Daytona 500: Finish

-Following green flag stops, Donnie Allison took the lead on lap 178 with Yarborough close behind.
+Following green flag stops, Donnie took the lead on lap 178 with Yarborough close behind.
 They pulled away during the final laps and led the next closest competitors by half a lap.
 Allison took the white flag and was leading the race on the final lap with Yarborough drafting him tightly.
 As Yarborough attempted a slingshot pass on the backstretch, Allison attempted to block him.
-Yarborough refused to give ground and as he pulled alongside Allison, his left side tires left the pavement and went into the wet and muddy infield grass.
-Yarborough lost control of his car and contacted Allison's car halfway down the backstretch.
+Yarborough refused to give ground and as he pulled alongside Donnie, his left side tires left the pavement and went into the wet and muddy infield grass.
+Yarborough lost control of his car and contacted Donnie's car halfway down the backstretch.
 As both drivers tried to maintain control, their cars made contact three more times before locking together and crashing into the outside wall in turn three.
 The cars slid down the banking and came to rest in the infield.
-Richard Petty, who was over half a lap behind both drivers before the incident, went on to win, beating Waltrip by one car length.
+Petty, who was over half a lap behind both drivers before the incident, went on to win, beating Waltrip by one car length.

-After the wrecked cars of Allison and Yarborough settled in the infield grass short of the finish line, the two drivers began to argue.
-Bobby Allison, who was one lap down at that point, stopped where the wreck was, offering Donnie Allison a ride back to the garage.
+After the wrecked cars of Donnie and Yarborough settled in the infield grass short of the finish line, the two drivers began to argue.
+Bobby, who was one lap down at that point, stopped where the wreck was, offering Donnie a ride back to the garage.
 Yarborough blamed Bobby for his defeat due to tensions they had with each other earlier during the race.
 He struck Bobby in the face with his helmet while Bobby was sitting in his car.
 Fuming, Bobby jumped out of his car and struck Yarborough in the mouth.

 Yarborough knocked Bobby to the ground and struck him in the back with his helmet twice.
-Donnie Allison grabbed Yarborough from behind, shouting, "Hey!!
-You wanna fight?!
+Donnie Allison grabbed Yarborough from behind, shouting "Hey!
+You want to fight?!
 I'm the cat you should be fighting with!"
 Donnie pulled Yarborough away from Bobby, who jumped up and threw a punch at Yarborough.
 Bobby grabbed Yarborough by the collar with one arm, shaking him as Yarborough tried to shove him away with his foot and kicking at him.
 Donnie also held on to Yarborough's arm and swung his helmet trying to defend his brother.
 A track safety official grabbed Yarborough, trying to pry him away from the Allisons.
 Yarborough fell to the ground and Bobby jumped on him, hitting him twice in the nose.
-More track marshalls arrived and restrained all three drivers, separating them after the 16-second brawl.
+More track marshals arrived and restrained all three drivers, separating them after the 16-second brawl.